Anti-war protests in Russia (2022–present): "No to war!"

 Relatives of some Russian officials who justify Russia's war against Ukraine have also expressed their disagreement with the Kremlin's decision through the hashtag "No to war!".
 Among them was Liza Peskova, the daughter of the official representative of the Kremlin Dmitry Peskov.

 White-blue-white flag

 The white-blue-white flag is an anti-war symbol created by removing the red from the Russian flag.
-According to anti-war protestors, the red represented blood and violence, and the flag attempts to evoke the legacy of the Novgorod Republic as an example of democracy.
+According to anti-war protesters, the red represented blood and violence, and the flag attempts to evoke the legacy of the historic Novgorod Republic as an example of democracy.
 However, not all protesters appreciated the flag.
 Maria Motuznaya (an opposition activist) had criticised the justification for the removal red stripe of the flag.

+Anthem of Free Russia

+A version of the Russian national anthem proposed in early 1917 after the February Revolution that overthrew the monarchy and turned Russia into a republic that lasted until October 1917.
+After the Civil War, it was used by Russian emigration, including on radio broadcasting to dissidents in the Soviet Union.
+In 2022, the song again became popular among supporters of the anti-war movement.

+Russia will be free

+The slogan "Russia will be free", already popular among the Russian opposition has been adopted by the anti-war protests.

 Green ribbons

-Some protestors have used green ribbons as a symbol of opposition to the war.
+Some protesters have used green ribbons as a symbol of opposition to the war.